robtweed/QOper8/README.md

       };

 The structure and contents of the response object are up to you.

+The *this* context within your handler method has the following properties and methods that you may find useful:

+- *id*: the WebWorker Id, as allocated by the QOper8 main process
+- *getMessageCount()*: returns the number of messages so far handled by the WebWorker
+- *on()*: allows you to handle events within your handler
+- *off()*: deletes an event handler
+- *emit()*: generates a custom event within your handler
+- *log()*: if logging is enabled in QOper8, then a time-stamped *console.log()* message can be created using this method

+The *on()*, *off()*, *emit()* and *log()* methods are [described later in this document](#events).

-The *finished()* method is provided for you by the *QOper8Worker* module.
-It:
+The second argument of your handler method - the *finished()* method - is provided for you by the *QOper8* Worker module.
+It is used to:

-- returns the response object (specified as its argument) to the main QOper8 process
+- return the response object (specified as its argument) to the main *QOper8* process
-- instructs the main QOper8 process that processing has completed in the WebWorker, and, as a result, the WebWorker is flagged as *available* for handling any new incoming/queued messages
+- instruct the main *QOper8* process that processing has completed in the WebWorker, and, as a result, the WebWorker is flagged as *available* for handling any new incoming/queued messages
-- finally tells QOper8 to process the first message in its queue (unless it's empty)
+- tell *QOper8* to process the first message in its queue (unless it's empty)

+Your handler **MUST** always invoke the *finished()* when completed, even if you have no response to return;  Failure to invoke the *finished()* method will leave the WebWorker unavailable for use for handling other queued messages (unless a *handlerTimeout* was defined when instantiating QOper8, in which case the WebWorker will be terminated once this is exceeded).

 For example: